 “Hispanics are the future of the roofing industry, and why not help them be prepared and help them be the best they can be?” said Alan Lopez, who leads GAF’s Latinos in Roofing Summits across the country.

 Roofing Contractor is also taking its next and largest leap to engage with Latino roofing contractors by launching the first digital newsletter for roofers in Spanish.
 While doing anything new for the first time can be difficult, Bloom said the timing was right for RC to offer Spanish content as the industry continues to evolve.
 Research also played a factor.
-Roofing contractors that responded to our annual State of the Industry Survey indicated that on average, more than one-third of their crew (36%) speak languages other than English on the jobsite.
-About 20 percent of senior management also speak other languages than English on the job.
+Roofing contractors that responded to our annual State of the Industry Survey indicated that, on average, more than one-third of their crew (36%) speak languages other than English on the jobsite.
+About 20 percent of senior management also speak languages other than English on the job.
 The vast majority (74%) indicated Spanish was the most common language spoken on roofing jobs, with English far behind at 51%.

 “Not only does this provide us a direct access point to the Spanish-speaking roofers and crewmembers out there, but we’re doing our part to help uplift the Latino roofing contractor looking to establish or grow their business,” said RC Publisher Jill Bloom.

-Techos Y Mas, or “Roofing and More” will provide original content across RC’s multimedia platforms, including in-depth profiles, analysis of the latest events and trends impacting the industry, and how Latino contractors can gear their roofing businesses for success.
+Techos Y Mas, or “Roofing and More,” will provide original content across RC’s multimedia platforms, including in-depth profiles, analysis of the latest events and trends impacting the industry, and how Latino contractors can gear their roofing businesses for success.

 Sign up now and enjoy!